 Note: The information in this post applies to both free and pro versions of Blackhole.
+Check the Help tab on the plugin settings page for more details, tricks, and tips.

 Whitelist bots by User Agent

 Blackhole Pro blocks bad bots based on their reported IP address.
 To whitelist a bot by its reported user agent, visit the plugin setting “Whitelisted Bots”.
 There you can enter any strings that should never be blocked.
 That way you will never block important things like Google, Facebook, Twitter, etc. Any strings entered here will be matched against the reported user agent via regular expression.
-Separate multiple strings with commas.

 Important: Commas are used to separate the user-agent strings.
 Do NOT include them anywhere else.